lyokha/nginx-haskell-module/utils/README.md

 $ nhm-init project-name
 ```

-produces files *cabal.project*, *Setup.hs*, *project-name.cabal*, and
+produces files *cabal.project*, *Setup.hs*, *project-name.cabal*, *Makefile*,
-*Makefile*.
-If any of the files exist, add option *-f* to override them.
-This
+and *project_name.hs*.
+If any of the former four files exist, add option *-f* to
-set of files implements approach outlined
+override them.
+This set of files implements approach outlined
 [*here*](../haskell/ngx-export-distribution#building-dependencies-with-cabal-v2-build).

+Note that the root Haskell source file is *project_name.hs* where *project_name*
+is *project-name* with all dashes replaced by underscores.
+If the source code
+will depend on packages other than *base* and *ngx-export*, add them into
+*project-name.cabal* manually.

 By default, the target library will be linked against the threaded Haskell RTS
 library.
 To link against the base RTS library, add option *-no-threaded*.